Twitter @epilepsymidwife

 Yes; about 2,500 births occur annually to women with epilepsy in the UK.

 Alcohol [4.5] and smoking [6] are also linked to an increased risk of congenital malformations and other complications in pregnancy.
 The risk of congenital malformations and a fetal anticonvulsant syndrome which can include developmental problems and intellectual disabilites, is particularly increased in women prescribed sodium valproate in pregnancy.
 Please click on GOV.UK Patient valproate booklet for further information if you are taking this medicine.
 The other names for sodium valproate and valproic acid are: Epilim, Epilim Chrono, Epilim Chronosphere, Episenta, Epival, Orlept, Syonell, Valpal, Kentlim, Depakote and Convulex.
 For any women or girl taking valproate Click: GOV.UK for temporary advice during coronavirus (COVID-19) about the valproate pregnancy prevention programme.
-If there is risk of pregnancy, it is recommended girls/women use long acting reversible contraception: click FPA patient guide.
+If there is risk of pregnancy, it is recommended girls/women use long acting reversible contraception: click FPA Patient guide.
 Check with your doctor that none of the other medications you take interact with the contraceptive implant.
 A guide for your doctor click: CEU Clinical Guidance: Drug interactions with hormonal contraception

 The UK Teratology information service website is a resource for medicines safety advice in pregnancy/breast feeding.
 Information includes advice about: sodium valproate, topiramate, gabapentin, carbamazepine, pregabalin, gabapentin and lamotrigine.
 Click: search engine for further details on the UKTIS website; please note their Terms and conditions and privacy policy as information may not necessarily be current.
-If you are unable to obtain accurate information, contact the UK Epilepsy & Pregnancy Register for accurate information about potential risk of your particular antiepileptic drug regime.
+If you are unable to obtain accurate information, contact the UK Epilepsy & Pregnancy Register for accurate information about potential risk of your particular epilepsy medication regime.

-Some AEDs induce enzymes in the liver which reduce the effectiveness or oral contraceptives, the implant, emergency contraception, hormonal patches and the reliability of natural methods of contraception.
+Some epilepsy medications induce enzymes in the liver which reduce the effectiveness or oral contraceptives, the implant, emergency contraception, hormonal patches and the reliability of natural methods of contraception.
 In addition, the combined oral contraceptive can reduce the effectiveness of lamotrigine.
 Therefore, it is strongly recommended that you seek advice from your GP or contraception and sexual health clinic in advance of sexual activity to reduce the risk of unplanned pregnancy.
 Click on: Care of baby & you for more detailed contraception advice and Epilepsy Action contraception advice.
 Advice for your professional from: Drug interactions with hormonal contraception, Click: CEU Clinical Guidance and Multi-drug Interaction Checker Medscape.com drug/drug/interaction/checker

 Please click on links for further advice and risk reduction strategies